OpenSlides/OpenSlides/INSTALL.md

 Then run:

     $ docker-compose pull
-    $ docker-compose up
+    $ docker-compose up --detach

 ### Initialize database

-Wait until all services are available.
-Then run in a second terminal in the same
-directory:
+Now all services are starting.
+Wait until they are ready.
+Maybe you have to increase the `--timeout` flag.

+    $ ./openslides check-server

+Then initialize database.

     $ ./openslides initial-data